sageli766/tablet-optimizer/README.md

 Size and tilt adjustments are then returned to the user, and the modifications plotted for easier visualization.

 This project is still a work in progress.
-Future features could include a least-squared-error fit with tilt/size as parameters rather than a simple mean and an improved GUI to automate map selection given a home osu directory.
+Expect many more features in the future.